DavidHrncir/Fivetran_CSDK_Databricks_HOL/PHR_Pharma_Clinical_Trials/phr-lab-guide.md

 ***PAUSE: Let's quickly walk through the GitHub interface.***

 ## Step 1: Set up the Development Environment
 1. Create the project directory.
-On a Windows or Mac, create the **rdp** folder in a folder that does not reside under a system folder such as "My Documents".
+On a Windows or Mac, create the **phr** folder in a folder that does not reside under a system folder such as "My Documents".

 2. Download the project files from the git repo (easiest way):
-   - **rdp_manual.env**: Environment variables loading file
+   - **phr_manual.env**: Environment variables loading file
    - **configuration.json**: Configure your API credentials and settings
    - **connector.py**: Our connector code for this vertical
    - **requirements.txt**: Python requirements file
-3. Once the above files are downloaded copy/move them to the newly created **rdp** folder
+3. Once the above files are downloaded copy/move them to the newly created **phr** folder
 4. Open this folder in your development IDE or in a terminal window
 5. **Activate your Python virtual environment in your terminal window**

 6. Set up our environment variables.
-   - Edit the **rdp_manual.env** file.
+   - Edit the **phr_manual.env** file.
 These values will become environment variables in your current terminal session (meaning if you close the terminal by accident, you will need to re-apply these environment variables).
 NOTE: If these environment variables are not present, you will be prompted to enter them manually during debugging and deployment (added complexity).
 Note that the **FIVETRAN_CONFIGURATION** and **FIVETRAN_PYTHON_VERSION** values are already set.
 We need to update the first 3 values now.
       - **FIVETRAN_API_KEY**: We need to be in our Fivetran UI, then click your name in the lower left nav panel, then click API Key, and click Generate New API Key.
 Copy the ***base64 encoded key***, remove the default text including the brackets and paste that value.
 If you make a mistake, you can generate a new key as it will overwrite the previous one.
       - **FIVETRAN_DESTINATION_NAME**:  The instructor will place the value in the webinar chat area.
 Copy and paste from there.
       - **FIVETRAN_CONNECTION_NAME**: This must be all lower case letters, numbers, and underscores.
 Since we are sharing a common environment, the <ins>connection names must be unique</ins>.
-An option that works well here is, your initials followed by your birth month and day followed by rdp.
-Example: **dh0816rdp** This value will be the connector name in Fivetran as well as the schema name in Databricks.
-Ensure you save the **rdp_manual.env** file.
+An option that works well here is, your initials followed by your birth month and day followed by phr.
+Example: **dh0816phr** This value will be the connector name in Fivetran as well as the schema name in Databricks.
+Ensure you save the **phr_manual.env** file.
-7. Copy all 5 values from the rdp_manual.env file and paste them into your terminal and press enter/return.
+7. Copy all 5 values from the phr_manual.env file and paste them into your terminal and press enter/return.
    - To view/verify the values are applied in Windows:
    ```bash
    set